Latrobe City Stadium: History

 It was previously the home ground of the defunct Gippsland Falcons during their tenure in the National Soccer League, and briefly in the Victoria Premier League.
 The Melbourne Rising rugby union club previously hosted a number of National Rugby Championship matches at the stadium.

 In 1982 - the Falcons' second year at the venue after moving from Keegan Street Reserve - the ground's first Club Rooms were opened, with a covered terrace that provided room for 1000 spectators, and a function hall with seating for 600 patrons.

-On March 14, 1992, with the Falcons having invested several million dollars of their own money into the development of GSEP after arriving at the venue in 1978 - taking it from bare farmland into the one of the finest sporting facilities in regional Australia - Latrobe City Council approved the sale of the precinct to the Falcons for $30,200.
+On March 14, 1992, with the Falcons having invested several million dollars of their own money into the development of GSEP after arriving at the venue in 1978 - taking it from bare farmland into one of the finest sporting facilities in regional Australia - Latrobe City Council approved the sale of the precinct to the Falcons for $30,200.

 In 1994, the Bill Gamble-designed Don Di Fabrizio Stand was opened, bringing the total seating capacity of the stadium to 1,912.
 The total cost of the grandstand came in at $1.6 million - but this figure was supplemented by approximately 42,000 hours of voluntary labour and donated or reduced-cost materials.

 After the Falcons departed the National Soccer League in 2001 and returned to the Latrobe Valley Soccer League, the facility moved into private ownership before being acquired by Latrobe City Council in 2017 for $4.2 million.

 The facility was originally slated to host Rugby 7's at the 2026 Commonwealth Games and was due to receive a major overhaul as part of the proposal to host the event, before the Victorian State Government decided to pull out of the hosting the Gammes due to unforeseen hosting costs.

 Despite the Government retracting its hosting commitment, they decided to press ahead with the upgrades to the facility, which are due for completion in October 2026.

 During the 2025-26 redevelopment, Falcons 2000 were forced to move to Keegan Street Reserve on Morwell's southern fringe - the very same facility they played at between 1974 and 1977 before moving to North Crinigan Reserve in time for the 1978 season.